-St John’s Regional Fire
+St John’s Regional Fire Department

 The St. John's Regional Fire Department with the City of St. John's is responsible for:

-- Office of the Director (Fire Chief)
+- Office of the Fire Chief (Director)

 - Communications and Program Development